spinnaker/spinnaker/docs/commands.md

  * `azs`: Manage and view Spinnaker configuration for the "azs" persistent store.
  * `edit`: Edit Spinnaker's persistent storage.
  * `gcs`: Manage and view Spinnaker configuration for the "gcs" persistent store.
- * `oraclebmcs`: Manage and view Spinnaker configuration for the "oraclebmcs" persistent store.
+ * `oracle`: Manage and view Spinnaker configuration for the "oracle" persistent store.
  * `s3`: Manage and view Spinnaker configuration for the "s3" persistent store.

 ---